 China has rejected Coca-Cola's

-China's rejection of the deal comes as Australia's Foreign Investment Review Board is considering three big investments by Chinese state-run companies in its mining sector.
+Australia's Foreign Investment Review Board is considering three big investments by Chinese state-run companies in its mining sector.

 Last year, after three years of talks, U.S. private equity firm Carlyle Group